 How to change the font-weight of a text using JavaScript?

-Using JavaScript is one of the most famous ways to change the font-weight of any text on your webpage.
-We can build interactive applications using JavaScript with HTML elements.
-Font weight refers to the boldness or thinness of the characters.
-In this article, we will see how we can change the font-weight of a text using JavaScript.
+Using JavaScript is one of the most effective ways to dynamically change the font-weight of any text on your webpage.
+Font weight refers to the boldness or thinness of characters, ranging from 100 (thin) to 900 (black/heavy).
+In this article, we will explore how to change font-weight using JavaScript for both single and multiple elements.

 Using the Style fontWeight Property